JClarke-96/Engineering_84_Sparta_Training/README.md

 -What is SCRUM and what is the benefit of implementing it? <br>
 SCRUM is an agile framework that emphasises teamwork and accountability with daily standups and retrospectives to highlight any issues or improvements that can be made. <br>

+# Week 2 SQL
+## Theory
+### MAny

+### Normalisation
+#### 1st Normal Form
+- Each table cell contains a single value.
+- Each record needs to be unique.
+Example:

+#### 2nd Normal Form
+- Single column Primary Key.
+- Meets conditions from 1st Normal Form.
+Example:

+#### 3rd Normal Form
+- Has no transitive functional dependencies.
+- Meets conditions from 2nd Normal Form.
+Example:

+## SQL notes
+### Syntax
+- SELECT
+- DISTINCT
+- FROM
+- WHERE
+- GROUP BY
+- HAVING
+- ORDER BY